Toasted White Chocolate Mocha Recipe

 AT A GLANCE:

-- If you don’t have access to an espresso machine, 6 ounce of strong coffee from a Moka pot, Aeropress, or French press will also work here.
+- If you don’t have access to an espresso machine, 180 ml of strong coffee from a Moka pot, Aeropress, or French press will also work here.

 - The best choice is 2% dairy milk, like at Starbucks.
 This provides the best frothy texture when steamed, but skim, 1%, and non-dairy kinds of milk are also acceptable.
 You can even use whole milk or heavy cream for an incredibly rich version.

 - Dulce de leche is a rich sauce made by slowly simmering milk and sugar until it thickens to a spreadable consistency (1).
-It is similar in flavor to caramel but much creamier.
+It is similar in flavour to caramel, but much creamier.
 Caramel sauce is a good substitute if you can’t find dulce de leche and don’t want to make your own.

 - Special Equipment – Espresso machine with the steam wand (or a milk frother)